cellwebb/discord-plex-announcer/README.md

 ## Features

-- 🎬 Posts notifications to a Discord channel when new movies and TV shows are added to Plex
+- Posts notifications to a Discord channel when new movies and TV shows are added to Plex
-- 📊 Includes media details like rating, genres, directors, and actors
+- Includes media details like rating, genres, directors, and actors
-- 🖼️ Displays movie/episode poster thumbnails in notifications
+- Displays movie/episode poster thumbnails in notifications
-- ⏱️ Customizable check interval
+- Customizable check interval (default: 1 hour)
-- 💾 Keeps track of processed media to avoid duplicate notifications
+- Keeps track of processed media to avoid duplicate notifications
-- 🤖 Simple commands for manual checks and status updates
+- Simple commands for manual checks and status updates
-- 🛡️ Built-in health monitoring and error handling
+- Built-in health monitoring and error handling
-- 🔄 Automatic grouping of multiple TV episodes from the same show
+- Consolidated TV episode notifications (one message per show)
+- Option for exact hourly checks

 ## Requirements